benjavicente/benjavicente.dev/public/blog/context-in-web-frameworks/index.md

 }
 ```

-Imagine if a database conection, user preferences, a logger instance, or other more general available value is needed deep in the application.
+Imagine if a database connection, user preferences, a logger instance, or other more general available value is needed deep in the application.
 Passing those values with this pattern would be far from ideal.

 **Unrelated and coupled initialization or loading**, is where multiple, unrelated responsibilities, need's to be passed to the same bucket representing the context.
 This can be caused by a bottleneck, that is, when multiple things need to be passed thought as the same context object.

 The examples mentioned in [data loading](#data-loading) all migrated out of this problem.
 NextJS uses Server Components, Vue the Composition API, and React uses functional components and hooks, to decouple different unrelated data loading or state initialization.

 **Typing the context** inherits the problems mentioned above.
 Different unrelated types could be coupled to the context, witch might be required in deeply nested functions.
-Libraries with more Typescript support, like [tRPC](https://trpc.io/) try to give the best DX around that, but one might still end with the problems mentioned above.
+Libraries with more Typescript support, like [tRPC](https://trpc.io/), try to give the best DX around that, but one might still end with the problems mentioned above.

 ### Context as an instance (controller)